MarnixCroes/libbitcoin-doc/docs/guides/RunningLibbitcoin/RunNode.md

  Instructions how to run a Libbitcoin node

+!!! warning
-_Running a Libbitcoin node by using `bn` is aimed for developers.
+    Running a Libbitcoin node by using `bn` should only be used by developers/for testing purposes.
 A Libbitcoin Server should be run for production, it contains the Bitcoin node and address indexing and a client-server interface._

+> This guide is for people who want to test Libbitcoin v4
 ## Debian/Ubuntu

 ### Using install.sh